Nuclei-Software/nuclei-sdk/README.md

   This directory contains all the application softwares for this Nuclei SDK.

-  The application code can be divided into mainly 3 parts, which are:
+  The application code can be divided into mainly 4 parts, which are:
   - **Baremetal** applications, which will provide baremetal applications without any OS usage, these applications will be placed in *application/baremetal/* folder.
   - **FreeRTOS** applications, which will provide FreeRTOS applications using FreeRTOS RTOS, placed in *application/freertos/* folder.
   - **UCOSII** applications, which will provide UCOSII applications using UCOSII RTOS, placed in *application/ucosii/* folder.
+  - **RTThread** applications, which will provide RT-Thread applications using RT-Thread RTOS, placed in *application/rtthread/* folder.

 * **SoC**